pfrazee/infocivics/index.md

 In computing networks, we rely on cryptography to establish global truths.
 A cryptographic *hash,* for instance, produces an ID which uniquely identifies a file.
 Meanwhile, a cryptographic *keypair* produces an ID & signed dataset which can only be manipulated by the users which possess its secret key.
 Therefore, keypairs establish possession.

-In the Web 2.0, we use keypairs to establish possession of host URLs.
+In the Web 2.0, we use keypairs and certificates to establish possession of host URLs.
 This makes the host URL the property of the server which has the secret key.
 All resources which may be found at the host URL is under the authority of that possessor.
 For instance, twitter.com/bob is under the authority of the server that owns twitter.com.

 The Web 2.0 has no mechanism to establish possession of data independently of a host; it can only treat hostnames as a possession.
 As a result, users have no way to assert data-ownership.
 Instead, they borrow URLs from hosts, and rely on the hosts to maintain their claim of ownership.
 This leaves users extremely dependent on their hosts in order to participate on the Web.